 Not sure how to scramble eggs?
-Not to worry, this Mini Chef Mondays post is going back to the basics.
-Corban is here to show you just how easy it is to make perfect scrambled eggs with step by step photos, and a video!
+Not to worry, two year old Corban is here to show you just how to make scrambled eggs with step by step photos, and a video!

 When I told him he was going to get to cook on the stove today, he just stared at me.